-Please read the Vacation Rental Licensing Process guide before starting any application.
+Please click and read the following Vacation Rental Licensing Process guide before starting the application.

 To find local contact information for a current Vacation Rental, click here (Vacation Rentals Local Contacts)

 There is a nonrefundable $25 processing fee to apply.
 Your application WILL NOT BE PROCESSED without payment received.
 No Exceptions.

 Please read the Vacation Rental Licensing Process guide before completing any forms.